LenchenL/documentation/UniGuide/UniGuide.md

   - download a .zip file and extact the repo to the destination you choose on your local computer
   - using an SSH key pair (see the instruction below);

 *It's recommended to use SSH key pair and Git commands.
-This approach will help to save time and space on your computer when it will come to the re-deploy procedure*
+This approach will help to save time and space on your computer when it comes to the re-deploy procedure*

 >Consult [GitHub help page](https://help.github.com/articles/cloning-a-repository/) if needed